 - the motives of the parent wishing to move.

 The courts will also want to establish that your reasons for relocating are reasonable and practical.
 For example, have you researched the schools in the new area?
 Is it easy for the other parent to travel to your new location?
-Will a contact schedule permit them quality content with your child?
-And, can indirect contact take place (such as video or phone calls)?
+Will a contact schedule permit them quality contact with your child?
+And can indirect contact take place (such as video or phone calls)?